dice-cyfronet/atmosphere/doc/api/appliances.md

       "state": "satisfied", # or "unsatisfied"
       "state_explanation": "No matching flavor was found", # explanation why VM cannot be started for this appliance "amount_billed": 562123, # Amount billed for the use of this appliance since its creation, expressed in 1/10000 of base currency unit (which is defined in appliance.fund.currency and defaults to EUR.
 For example, 562123 stands for 56.21 Euro
+      "prepaid_until": "2014-05-20 12:37", # The datetime stamp which determines how long this appliance will be allowed to run before being billed again.
+All times are UTC.
       "compute_site_ids": [1, 2], # IDs of compute sites on which this appliance is authorized to run VMs }, {
       ...